GioBonvi/GoogleContactsEventsNotifier/docs/install-and-setup.md

 ## Enable the calendar

-First of all you need to enable your contacts birthday and events calendar in you Google Calendar (read [this Google help page][Google setup birthday calendar] to know how to do it).
+First of all you need to enable your contacts birthday and events calendar in your Google Calendar (read [this Google help page][Google setup birthday calendar] to know how to do it).

 ## Create the script